automl/amltk/docs/guides/tasks.md

 ![Scheduler Events](../images/scheduler-guide-first.svg)

-!!!
-Note "A [`Future`][concurrent.futures.Future]"
+!!! quote "A [`Future`][concurrent.futures.Future]"

-    This is an object which will have the result or exception of some compute in the future.
+    This is a builtin Python object which will have the result or exception of some compute in the future.

 Using just these, we can start to scaffold an entire event based framework which